In the last decade or so, local small businesses have experienced a fundamental shift in the way customers find them.

 Does your website have content optimized for the way people talk?

-Organic search ranking - less important?
+Organic search ranking is less important

-5 ways keep up with 2019 local search trends
+5 ways keep up with 2022 local search trends

-1. Claim and optimize your business' Google Business Profile (GBP)
+1. Claim and optimize your business' Google Business Profile (GBP).

-If you only do one thing to improve your local search ranking in 2019, do this.
+If you only do one thing to improve your local search ranking in 2022, do this.

 Google is pretty good at guessing where and what your business is, but the more information you provide Google via GBP, the better chance you have of it showing up in Google Maps, Google Search and Google AdWords.